 Bachelor's Degree in Sports Communication or Broadcast Communication

 There are many educational options for individuals interested in pursuing a bachelor's degree in sports broadcasting.
 The most common path is a bachelor's degree in sports communication or broadcast communication.
-These programs are designed to provide students with the skills and knowledge needed to research, write and produce relevant news stories under deadline.
-Students study the history of journalism along with the ethics and practices of modern journalism.
-Many programs feature internships at the campus radio or TV station, allowing students to gain practical hands-on experience.
+Students study the history of journalism, along with the ethics and practices of modern journalism.
+In addition to standard core classes, degree candidates also complete a required number of liberal arts electives.
+Common course topics may include: